HexaCluster/oid2bytea/README.md

 options:

   -d, --database DBNAME    database where the migration job must be done.
   -D, --dry-run            do not do anything, just show what will be done.
   -h, --host HOSTNAME      database server host or socket directory.
-  -j, --job NUM                use this many parallel jobs to process tables.
+  -j, --job NUM            use this many parallel jobs to process all tables.
+  -J, --job-split NUM      use this many parallel jobs to process single table.
   -n, --namespace NAME     process tables created under the given schema.
                            Can be used multiple time.
   -p, --port PORT          database server port number, default: 5432.
   -q, --quiet              don't display messages issued with the LOG level.
   -t, --table TABLE        migrate oid column(s) of the named relation.
 Can
                            be used multiple time.
   -u, --user NAME          connect as specified database user.
   -v, --version            show program version.
-  -V, --no-vacuumlo            do not run vacuumlo at end to remove orphan
+  -V, --no-vacuumlo        do not run vacuumlo at end to remove orphan large
-                               large objects.
+                           objects.
   --help                   show usage.
   --no-time                don't show timestamp in log output.
 ```

 ### Authors